|Written by Paul D. Race for Family Garden Trains(tm)

 and New Boston and Donnels Creek:

 Note from Editor: The core of this article appeared in the South Eastern Pennsylvania Garden Railway Society newsletter in September, 2004.
-Like the SEPGRS Introduction to Mallets article I posted last month, this one seemed timely in light of new manufacturer offerings.
+Like the SEPGRS Introduction to Mallets article I posted the previous month, this one seemed timely in light of current manufacturer offerings.

 Thanks go out to Pete Eggink for allowing us to republish this fine contribution. - Paul